Latest Hindi Banking jobs » English Quizzes For RBI Grade B/ECGC...

 Sol.
 If you say that someone is digging

-their own grave, you are
+their own grave

 warning them that they are doing something foolish or dangerous that will cause